ashleydavis/highstock-yahoo-demo/README.md

 - Variables can be edited (company, SMA period, time interval) and the chart is regenerated.
 - The chart resizes to fit the web page.

-## Getting the code
+## Getting the code (updated 04-04-2016)

 A zip of the code is attached to [the Code Project article](http://www.codeproject.com/Articles/1069489/Highstock-plus-Data-Forge-plus-Yahoo).

 To stay up-to-date I recommend that you clone or fork [the GitHub repo](https://github.com/codecapers/highstock-yahoo-demo).
-You can also [download an up-to-date zip of the code](https://github.com/codecapers/highstock-yahoo-demo/archive/gh-pages.zip) from GitHub.
+You can also [download an up-to-date zip of the code](https://github.com/codecapers/highstock-yahoo-demo/archive/dev.zip) from GitHub.

-To run the code locally you need a local copy of the code.
-Then run a web server in that directory.
-I recommend installing [Node.js](https://nodejs.org/en/) and [http-server](https://www.npmjs.com/package/http-server).
-Once you have these both installed (which isn't difficult, at least on Windows), running a web server is as simple as:
+To run the server locally you'll need to install [Node.js](https://nodejs.org/en/).
+With NodeJS installed you can run the following commands:

 	cd highstock-yahoo-demo
-	http-server
+	npm install
+	cd client
+	bower install
+	cd ..
+	node index.js

-You can now put [http://localhost:8080](http://localhost:8080) in your browser to see it running.
+You can now go to [http://localhost:8080](http://localhost:8080) in your browser to see it running.

 ## Screenshot

 In case the live demo is down... here is a screenshot.

 ![](screenshot.png)

 ## Highstock